dimitardimitrov/radium/README.md

 I am a big fan of [skwp/dotfiles](https://github.com/skwp/dotfiles) and radium was created to work with it.

 The installation instruction are a guidance, not a prescription.
+In other words, do what you want if you know what you are doing.

 ### Installation along with skwp/dotfiles
-You can clone the skwp/dotfiles repo and add the theme in *zsh/prezto/modules/prompt/functions*.
-However, if you just want to play with it in your current installation, the following instructions are much less intrusive.
+You can clone the [skwp/dotfiles](https://github.com/skwp/dotfiles#installation) repo and add the theme in *zsh/prezto/modules/prompt/functions*.
+However, skwp/dotfiles offers several ways of altering/overwriding the theme that are much more elegant.
+I would recomend using the following instructions since they take advantage of those methods.

   1. Install [skwp/dotfiles](https://github.com/skwp/dotfiles#installation)
   2. Clone the repository: